Skip to Main Content

 N:

-24 period quotation mark State Normal School comma quotation mark Milwaukee Daily News comma April 4 comma 1868 period
+General format: note number open quotes article title comma close quotes in italics newspaper title comma date period Example description: 24 period open quotes State Normal School comma close quotes Milwaukee Daily News comma April 4 comma 1868 period

 B: